Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-63-torn.md

 Heff meanwhile was a *surprisingly* heavy man sitting on Ferd’s belly, much heavier than he looked.
 Heff grinned that big, smug grin Humans did when they were feeling very pleased with themselves, and showed off a pair of hard knotted arms about the size of his head.
 They were short, and not nearly as big as Ferd’s… But they still looked very, very strong.
 Only Jooyun had bigger among the Humans, and *his* were big around even for a redcrest!

-Heff wasn’t a weak man *at all.* He was...small-strong.
+Heff wasn’t a weak man *at all.* He was... small-strong.
 A strange thought, but he couldn’t deny what Heff had taught him, or the rock-like weight of the man sitting on his belly.
 And Ferd found himself impressed.

 "Smart man," Heff said in the People’s words, and then climbed off Ferd’s belly.
-He reached down to try and help Ferd up but that was a mistake, because strong or not...he *was* small.
+He reached down to try and help Ferd up but that was a mistake, because strong or not... he *was* small.

 Ferd had him pinned in an instant and played with his new friend for a good long while, until they had earned each other’s respect and were having too much fun to be angry.
 He could at least recover *some* of his dignity.